fullstack-hy2020/fullstack-hy2020.github.io/src/content/8/en/part8e.md

 #### 8.26: n+1

-Solve the n+1 problem of the following query using any method you like
+Solve the n+1 problem of the following query using any method you like.

 ```js
 query {